This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 Engourgment and clogged milk ducts are a real concern when going too long in-between pumps.
 Not to mention, the hit your milk supply can start to take if pumping sessions are missed.

-Some items you will want to pack for pumping at work are as follows.
+Below is a bulleted list of some essential items you will want to pack for pumping at work.

 - Breast pump